oldbayindustries/pk/README.md

-pk is a framework that Joyent uses to maintain a defined binary package set from a new pkgsrc jumpstart, to pruning stale packages and pushing out to a HTTP server via rsync.
+pk is a framework that TextDrive uses to maintain a defined binary package set from a new pkgsrc jumpstart, to pruning stale packages and pushing out to a HTTP server via rsync.
+Joyent have switched over to using pbulk instead of pk to do bulk pkgsrc builds.

 The framework comes with pkgsrc config files that help building on SmartOS, some additional patches, and support files for the SMF functionality.